-Would you like to have a chance to ride a real racing go-kart?
-Not the kind they have at amusement parks that just putt along, but the kind that rolls along at racing speeds?
-Well then you’ve found the right spot.
-Sugar River Raceway rents go-karts to try out the great sport of go-karting during any open practice period.
-The karts are rented in ½ hour segments and are intended so our customers can get a feel for what it is like to ride a racing go-kart.
+Hot Laps & Practice is your chance to ride a real racing go-kart?
+Not the kind they have at amusement parks that just putt along, but the kind that rolls along at racing speeds.
+Sugar River Raceway rents go-karts to try out the great sport during Wednesday, Thursday and Friday practice sessions.
+The karts are rented in 15 minute or ½ hour segments and are intended so our customers can get a feel for what it is like to ride a racing go-kart.
 We don’t allow racing during these rentals, but we don’t limit the speed either.
-Check out our most frequently asked questions about our rental karts below.
+Check out our most frequently asked questions about our Hot Laps & Practice sessions below.
 See you at the track!

 - Who can rent a go kart?